ignat-s/OroAcme/readme.md

 2. If "title_fields" is empty error displayed on search result page:
 Catchable fatal error: Object of class Acme\Bundle\TaskBundle\Entity\Task could not be converted to string in /home/ignat/dev/orocrm-training/vendor/oro/platform/src/Oro/Bundle/SearchBundle/EventListener/PrepareResultItemListener.php on line 134
 3. Search.yml files are not validated

+Cron
+1. Run daemon in UI?
+2. Updating cron schedule of command is not supported?
+3. Command to run cron in bash in invalid?